 Low Ceiling Design Tricks

-Now, let’s shed light on the issue of lighting.
-Illuminating a low ceiling space can be tricky, as you want to avoid creating a cave-like atmosphere while not drawing attention to the low height.
+Now, the ever-important issue of lighting.
+Illuminating a low-ceiling space can be tricky.
+You want to avoid creating a cave-like atmosphere while not drawing attention to the low height.
 One solution is to incorporate low ceiling lights, such as recessed lighting, which provides a subtle glow without occupying much visual space.
 Another option is to strategically hang pendant lights, being mindful of fixtures that are not too low to avoid further accentuating the ceiling’s proximity.
+(I looked at some interesting ones today on Bergdorf Goodman’s website…didn’t know they had them!)
+Here’s a link to see what they are showing which includes a wide variety of styles, colors, lengths, and price points.
+Pendant Lighting.)

 About Jarret Yoshida